sxyazi/yazi/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

 - Trolling, insulting or derogatory comments, and personal attacks
-- Harasing or bullying another person
+- Harassing or bullying another person
 - Publishing others' private information without their explicit permission
 - Posting things unrelated to the topic being discussed
 - Other conduct that could reasonably be considered inappropriate in a professional setting